EshitaShukla/Mathematics/README.md

 # Mathematics

-Mathematics is a powerful calculation tool.
+Mathematics is a powerful calculation tool, built from scratch.
 It is more than just a claculator.

 Plot graphs and trajectories.